OlivierLD/raspberry-coffee/I2C.SPI/lsm303.calibration/README.md

 Move the device in every possible directions and positions..., then stop (`Ctrl+C`) the program.
 Save the logged (csv) file.

-### What we want
+### What we want, eventually
 We want the data points to be disposed on circles, centered on `[0,0]`.

 For that, we will determine offsets and coefficients, for each plan (XY, XZ, and YZ), and for both devices (magnetometer, accelerometer).

-### Get to the calibration parameters
+## Get to the calibration parameters
-Use the `lsm303.csv` file, open it as a spreadsheet (I use LibreOffice).
+Use the recently generated `lsm303.csv` file, open it as a spreadsheet (I use LibreOffice).

-Select columns `magX` and `magY`, and insert chart.
+First, select columns `magX` and `magY`, and insert a chart.

 ![MagX-MagY](./magX-magY.png)

+### What we see
+Clearly on the chart above, the data are _not_ centered on `[0, 0]`, and the figure is an oval, wider than high, not a circle.

+### Calibration
 The calibration parameters should re-center the circle on `[0, 0]` and make the figure round instead of oval.
-> _Note_: For clarity, make sure the x & y scales are similar...
+> _Note_: For clarity, do make sure the x & y scales are similar...
 In the figure above, the X steps and scale are quite different from the Y ones.

-It is not necessary to sve this chart, you can get rid of it.
+It is not necessary to save this chart, you can get rid of it.
 We will create a new one, with parameters to re-shape it.

 - Create new cells:
   - `X offset`